LinksPlease note: flags are used to indicate the language of a website, not its nationality! LAMPS

 Numerous pictures of traveling-wave tubes and TWT amplifiers.
 NIXIES, COUNTING TUBESDieter Wächter has gathered in these pages a very large collection of pictures and informations about Nixie and other display and counting tubes.
 Jens Boos shows his nice collection of Nixie tubes, with many pictures and technical information.
 Dan Veeneman's website has an interesting section about Nixie Tubes, Numitron Readouts, Cathode Ray Tubes, Neon Glow Lamps and old LED Displays.

 A collection of CRTs, mostly of Russian and German origin.
-GEIGER-MÜLLER TUBES

 Historical Instrumentation Collection.

-A fabulous collection of Geissler tubes and didactic vacuum tubes and electric devices.
-A large gallery of Crookes, Geissler and Röntgen tubes, and also some commercial vacuum tubes.
+Many pictures and technical information.
+HISTORIC & DIDACTIC TUBESA large gallery of Crookes, Geissler and Röntgen tubes, and also some commercial vacuum tubes.
 LASER TUBESSamuel M. Goldwasser's Practical Guide to Lasers for Experimenters and Hobbyists, including in-depth details about safety, info, links, parts, types, drive, construction, and much more.
 Photos of Various Laser Systems, Power Supplies, and Components.
 This gallery is a collection of pages associated with Sam's Laser FAQ which provides thumbnails and links to full size photos of a variety of specific pieces of laser equipment including interior and exterior views and closeups.
 MERCURY RECTIFIERS